Deep brain stimulation for movement disorder treatment: Exploring frequency-dependent efficacy in a computational network model: Synchronisation and synaptic activity indices characterise transitions of network dynamics

 \subsection{Macroscopic dynamics during DBS}

 Simulating DBS, the macroscopic activities (as the indices $r$ and $l$ show) change dramatically (depending on a specific range of frequencies), introducing a state dissimilar to both normal or parkinsonian states.
-The synchronisation index within the GPi, starting at values of $\approx$ 0.9 and decreases to $\approx$ 0.7, during the first 500 ms of tonic irregular firing in the GPi.
-After this period, the system adapts and oscillates at high frequencies between values 0.7 and close to 1, i.e.\ it remains in a relatively high synchronisation state.
-Similar dynamics emerge regarding the mean GPi synaptic activity, with a first transient period of 500 ms where the synaptic drive is decreased (to $\approx$ 0.2), and a second period ($t>500$ ms) where high synaptic activity is maintained (with fluctuations around a mean of $\approx$ 0.5).
+The synchronisation index within the GPi shows a dynamic development over time, starting at values of $\approx$ 0.9, and then decreasing to $\approx$ 0.5, during the first 500 ms of tonic irregular firing in the GPi.
+After this period, the system adapts and oscillates at high frequencies between values 0.8 and close to 1, i.e.\ it remains in a relatively high synchronisation state.
+Similar dynamics emerge regarding the mean GPi synaptic activity, with a first transient period of 500 ms where the synaptic drive is decreased (to $\approx$ 0.2), and a second period ($t>500$ ms) where high synaptic activity is maintained (with fluctuations around a mean of $\approx$ 0.6, i.e. higher than under normal conditions, and slightly lower than under parkinsonian).
 Surprisingly, this would appear to impose a strong inhibitory drive to the thalamus, see Fig.\ \ref{fig:MeanSynapGPi}(c).
-This, however, differs from the parkinsonian condition as it is tonic high-frequency, and not repeating bursting blocks appearing at low $\beta$ frequency.
+This, however, differs from the parkinsonian condition as it is tonic high-frequency, and not repeating bursting blocks appearing at $\beta$ frequency.
 This qualitative change in rhythmicity is crucial: While a relatively high inhibitory tonic drive seems to suggest strong thalamic inactivation, the contrary is the case.
-Due to the fact that the input to the thalamus is not rhythmic, but high-frequency tonic (peak power at 184 Hz), the GABAergic synapses are deactivated (see eqs.\ \eqref{eq:synaptic_Gen} and \eqref{eq:Synaptic_Sol}).
-Indeed, the frequency analysis of the GPi activity shows a main peak seeming to resonate with the external DBS stimulus (around 180 Hz), and corresponding harmonics.
-Importantly, the peaks in the lower (normal state) and higher (parkinsonian state) $\beta$ band disappear, while the slope changes back to a value around -3.4 Hz, close to the normal case.
+Due to the fact that the input to the thalamus is not rhythmic, but high-frequency tonic (peak power at 184 Hz), the GABAergic synapses are deactivated (see eqs.\ \eqref{eq:synaptic_Gen}.
+Indeed, the frequency analysis of the GPi activity shows a main peak seeming to resonate with the external DBS stimulus (around 60Hz), and corresponding harmonics.
+Importantly, the peaks in the lower (normal state) and higher (parkinsonian state) $\beta$ band disappear, while the slope changes back to a value around -3.1 Hz, close to the normal case.
 Although this slope is close to normal conditions, it now reflects a narrow high-frequency band, and not unclustered activity.

 Taken together, the findings underscore the importance of synchronous regular and brief, clustered burst firing in the GPi for successful inhibition in the thalamus, which normally takes place at $\beta$ frequency.
 Although DBS thus does not restore normal rhythmicity in the GPi, the thalamic activity is disinhibited by the loss of synchronisation and clustering within the GPi.